School of Architecture and Built Environment

 Newcomb-Tulane College General Education Curriculum

-The core curriculum—which is composed of a minimum of 30 credits—is divided into three parts: proficiency requirements, distribution of knowledge requirements, and additional requirements.
-To ensure that students experience the breadth of knowledge at the collegiate level, AP, IB, and Cambridge A-Level courses can be used to satisfy proficiency requirements only in Formal Reasoning and Foreign Language.
+Comprising a minimum of 30 credits, the core curriculum is divided into three areas: proficiency requirements, distribution of knowledge requirements, and additional requirements.
+To maintain the breadth of the collegiate experience, a single course approved for both a proficiency and a distribution requirement may satisfy only one of those areas.
+Furthermore, AP, IB, and Cambridge A-Level credits are restricted to satisfying proficiency requirements in Foreign Language and Formal Reasoning.

 Proficiency Requirements